Program Structure and Curriculum

-After completing the formal course requirements at the end of the second academic year, students will take the qualifying exam for specialization in international business at a predesignated time before the beginning of the their third year.
-The exam tests the student's detailed knowledge of the international business literature, including the important theories, models and empirical approaches used in this research.
+After completing the formal course requirements at the end of the second academic year, students will take the Graduate School qualifying exam for their chosen area of specialization during the month of May prior to beginning their third year.
+The exam tests the student's detailed knowledge of the literature, including the important theories, models and empirical approaches used in this research.
+The exam is written by the student's Faculty Advisor, in cooperation with other members of the Exam Advisory Committee.
+Students will answer a set of analytical questions related to his/her major field.
 Students will need to demonstrate their understanding of the research questions dominating the literature as well as be able to provide new insights.
 In this regard, the exam is designed to test the ability of the student to integrate and make creative contributions to the literature, not just memorize it.
-Passing the qualifying exam reflects the student's readiness to undertake dissertation research.
-Thus, students will be able to defend their dissertation proposal only after they have passed the qualifying exam.
+The comprehensive exam consists of two parts--written and oral.
+Passing the comprehensive exam reflects the student's readiness to undertake dissertation research.
+Students must pass the exam to continue in the program.

 Second Year Paper Requirement

 In the first year of the program, the student will begin working on a research paper that will be completed during the second year of the program.
 The student will take primary responsibility for this project, but will also form a committee of two faculty members which will guide the student in developing a reasonable research question, theoretically derived model and hypotheses, as well as appropriate tests.

 By December of the second year, the paper must be completed to the satisfaction of the committee members.
 After this, the paper must be submitted to a major national conference, such as Academy of Management, Academy of International Business, or Strategic Management Society.
 The submission deadlines for these conferences are typically in January and February.
 Acceptance of the paper into one of these conferences will reflect positively on the student’s progress.
 In addition, the student will be expected to present the completed paper to MHR faculty members and other Ph.D. students during a departmental forum such as a seminar or brown bag series.